radiantlogic-v8/documentation-new/documentation/web-services-api-guide/03-spml.md

 The following capabilities and operations (as defined in the SPML v2 specifications) are supported:

--	listTargets Operation - enables a requestor to determine the set of targets that the RadiantOne service makes available for provisioning and also enables a requestor to determine the set of capabilities that the provider supports for each target).
+-	listTargets Operation - enables a requestor to determine the set of targets that the RadiantOne service makes available for provisioning and also enables a requestor to determine the set of capabilities that the provider supports for each target.

 -	Batch Capability– enables a requestor to send multiple requests to be executed as a set.
 The batch capability supports batch operations.